Wastewater LCI Initiative

 The development of WW LCI provided a solution to all these shortcomings.

 2.-0 LCA consultants started in 2015 an initiative to develop a model and tool to address the impact of chemicals in wastewater.
-The result of this effort is WW LCI, which is now available in its third version.
+The result of this effort is WW LCI, which is now available in its fourth version.
 WW LCI is an Excel-based model that calculates life cycle inventories of wastewater discharges, including the following aspects (see also figures 1 and 2):

 - The fate of substances in WWTPs and downstream in the environment (air, water, soil).